You are here:About>Education>French Language

-For personal correspondence, there are just two kinds of formulas: greetings and closing formulas.
-The formulas you use depend on your relationship with the person you are writing to: mainly whether or not you know him/her/them personally.
-Also, remember to carefully consider whether to use tu or vous.
+For personal correspondence, there are two important conventions in French letters: greetings and closings.
+The expressions you use depend on your relationship with the person you are writing to, particularly whether you know her personally.
+Also, consider whether to use tu or vous—tu is the familiar "you," while vous is the formal greeting for "you" in French.

 Monsieur